 Hold KNC for substantial discounts on fees

-Buy and hold at least 2000 KNC (Kyber Network Crystals) to enjoy substantial discounts on Limit Order trading fees.
-The more KNC held, the higher the % discount.
+UPDATE: Buy and hold at least 2000 KNC (Kyber Network Crystals) to enjoy GAS-FREE and NO-FEE Limit Orders on KyberSwap!

 Token Balance Available for Limit Order